treeverse/lakeFS/docs/integrations/delta.md

 df.write.format("delta").save("s3a://<repo-name>/<branch-name>/path/to/delta-table")
 ```

-Note: If using the Databricks Analytics Platform, see the [integration guide](./spark.md) for configuring a Databricks cluster to use lakeFS.
+Note: If using the Databricks Analytics Platform, see the [integration guide](./spark.md#installation) for configuring a Databricks cluster to use lakeFS.

-## Limitations
+## Best Practices

-The [Delta log](https://databricks.com/blog/2019/08/21/diving-into-delta-lake-unpacking-the-transaction-log.html) is an auto-generated sequence of text files used to keep track of transactions on a Delta table sequentially.
+Production workflows should ideally write to a single lakeFS branch that could then be safely merged into `main`.
+This is because the [Delta log](https://databricks.com/blog/2019/08/21/diving-into-delta-lake-unpacking-the-transaction-log.html) is an auto-generated sequence of text files used to keep track of transactions on a Delta table sequentially.
 Writing to one Delta table from multiple lakeFS branches is possible, but note that it would result in conflicts if later attempting to merge one branch into the other.
-For this reason, production workflows should ideally write to a single lakeFS branch that could then be safely merged into `main`.

 ### When running lakeFS inside your VPC (on AWS)

 When lakeFS runs inside your private network, your Databricks cluster needs to be able to access it.
 This can be done by setting up a VPC peering between the two VPCs
 (the one where lakeFS runs and the one where Databricks runs).
-For this to work on DeltaLake tables, you would also have to disable multi-cluster writes with:
+For this to work on Delta Lake tables, you would also have to disable multi-cluster writes with:

 ```
 spark.databricks.delta.multiClusterWrites.enabled false